-How much a YouTuber can make for each video on their channel varies according to factors such as how many video views they’ve accumulated, the number of Google ads displayed around their videos, and so on.
+How much a YouTuber can make from each video on their channel varies according to how many video views they’ve accumulated, the number of Google ads displayed in their videos, and so on.

 Using the estimated pay rate of $3 per 1000 views, a video with 1 million views will make at least $3000.

-But, as with everything else on this platform, your actual earnings will be determined by things such as the quality of ads shown on your videos, the click-through rate, and much more.
+But, as with everything else on this platform, making money on Youtube will be determined by the quality of ads shown on your videos, the click-through rate, and much more.
 Other variables like affiliate earnings and sponsorships will also be at play.

 The context of the video matters as well.

-For instance, a video with lots of advertisers, such as one about lawyers, is obviously going to perform a lot better than a comedy compilation.
-This is because of advertiser demand.
+For instance, a video with many advertisers, such as one about lawyers, will perform better than a comedy compilation.
+But, again, this is because of advertiser demand.

 How Much Do YouTubers Make Per Month?

-Again, this varies, depending on things such as sponsorships, affiliate earnings, content within videos, channel memberships, and so on.
+Again, this varies depending on sponsorships, affiliate earnings, content within videos, channel memberships, advertisers’ pay, etc.

-In theory, anyone can sign up for AdSense and enable monetization the instant they can meet YouTube’s monetization rules.
+In theory, AdSense’s ad revenue on Youtube depends on multiple factors.
+Anyone can sign up for AdSense and enable monetization once they meet YouTube’s monetization rules.
+In addition, you can be familiarized with the monetization rules by accessing their YouTube Partner Program.
 But, in practice, it’s not likely that you’ll see a single cent until you have built up some traffic to your channel.

-And for those who are considering taking the shortcut method and paying for views, be warned, this doesn’t work.
-You need actual traffic from people who will watch your videos.
-The longer you can maintain engagement, the better.
+And for those considering taking the shortcut method and paying for views, be warned that this doesn’t work.
+You need actual traffic from people who will spend watch time for your videos.
+So the longer you can maintain engagement, the better.

-To get paid on YouTube, you must first hit the Google AdSense minimum threshold of $100.
+To get paid on this platform, the second largest search engine, you must first hit the Google AdSense minimum threshold of $100.

-So, for someone who earns $5 per 1000 views, it means that you will have to amass 20,000 views before you can cash out.
+So, for someone who earns $5 per 1000 views, you will have to amass 20,000 views before you can cash out.

-Also, to increase your earning potential, make sure you create videos around popular topics in your niche, post regularly, use the right equipment, and hone your video editing and YouTube SEO skills.
+Also, to increase your earning potential, make sure you create videos around popular topics in your niche, post regularly, use the right equipment, and hone your video editing and the necessary SEO skills.

-Posting regularly is particularly important and according to YouTube’s updated overview and eligibility rules, only channels that are active and maintain community engagement will continue to be monetized.
+Posting regularly is essential, and according to YouTube’s updated overview and eligibility rules, only Youtube channels that are active and maintain community engagement will continue to be monetized.